12. Data frames#

 ToothGrowth[["len"]]

-List names are there for a more dramatic effect.
+.
+We included list names for a more dramatic effect.

 And now: